TomConlin/StarBash/README.md

     1263

-We lost ~3/4 of the variation in intensities we had zeroing out the background.
+We lost ~3/4 of the variation in intensities we had when we zeroed out the background.
-This reinforces there may be sturcture in the background we are missing.
+This reinforces that there may be sturcture in the background we are missing.

 ### Focus on the stars
 How many non-background pixels are there?

 Make a new list of just the stars to play with (a sparse martix)

+Since we know all the background locations are zero we do not have to keep track of them anymore.

     awk '$3!=0 {print}' stars_thresh.tab > stars_sparse.tab